 Summer, for some of us, means a break from school and even work.
 If not, it at least implies going out with friends and partying.
-Depending on the laws of the country you live in, you may even hit the club if you’re of age.
+Depending on the laws of the country you live in, you may even hit the club if you’re of age, or have access to one of the best fake id websites.
 And given that we’re all K-pop fans here, we’ve all fantasized about dancing to our favorite songs at the club or a party.
 That’s why this week’s playlist is about our favorite clubbing tracks that would make us all tear the dance floor.

 When one mentions B.A.P, most people will recognize them for their heavy beats, inspirational lyrics, and powerful choreography.
 Some of their songs might be considered to be too choreographed or too lovey dovey; it’d probably never occur to you that they’d have a song fit to be played at a club.
 Of the many songs that they’ve released since debut, “Hurricane” is the most party-like anthem, from the consuming beat, to the accompanying scratch, which then leads to the dance break.
 If you needed more reasons as to why this song should be played at a club, just check out the music video for “Hurricane.”
 Starting from the flashy night-lights and different infrastructures in Las Vegas, to B.A.P’s loud outfits and lavish suits, it can’t be any more suiting then this!